To begin investing on Stash, you must be approved from an account verification perspective and open a brokerage account.

-Then, you’ll pick your subscription plan, starting at just $1/month.†
+Then, you’ll choose your subscription plan, starting at just $3/month. †

 Add money to Stash.

 You can add money to Stash automatically or manually.
-If you have 5 minutes, you can set up direct deposit to send either all or a part of your paycheck straight to Stash.
+It only takes 5 minutes to set up direct deposit to send either all or a part of your paycheck straight to Stash.
 You can even receive your paycheck up to 2 days early.3

-You can also use our automatic budgeting and saving tools to organize your cash into different spaces,6 create goals, and track your spending.
+Use our automatic budgeting and saving tools to organize your cash and track your spending.